-Tip 6 – THINK!
-Children should not be at work instead of school – report child labor.
+Tip 6 – Children should not be at work instead of school – report child labour.

 Some children sell goods at tourist sites or offer their services as guides.
 Others are hired in tourism businesses like hotels or restaurants, and this is a problem when it hurts their education and development.